• Home

 Energy flow diagram

-Once you select all the colors and put heading according to your need, you will get the final look as shown below.
+Once you select all the colors and put a heading according to your need, you will get the final look as shown below.

 Energy flow diagram